The internet is brilliant.

 Loads of people use the internet – your family, your friends and their families, your teachers – and their friends and their families!
 If something is private, definitely keep it offline as everyone could see it!

 Make sure you read these Terms and Conditions with an adult so you know the all the rules and understand what we do with the information you send us.
 If you want to read more about how to stay safe online check out CBBC Stay Safe and Think U Know.

-Further help for your parents and guardians can be found here:
+Further help about online safety for your parents and guardians can be found here:

 Further wellbeing support

 Make sure to tell an adult you trust if you’re struggling with how you feel.
 If you need urgent mental health support, here is a list of organisations that can help.